leafo/scssphp/docs/index.md

 ### Using `Leafo\ScssPhp\Server`

-Creating an instance of `Server` is just another way of accomplishing what `serveFrom` does.
-It lets us customize the cache directory and the instance of the `Compiler` that is used to compile
+Creating an instance of `Server` provides the highest level of customization.
+We can specify the cache directory and even the instance of the `Compiler` that is used to compile SCSS.

 * `new Server($sourceDir, $cacheDir, $scss)` creates a new server that serves files from `$sourceDir`.
 The cache dir is where the cached compiled